cam-carter/two-factor-auth-phx/draft.md

 end
 ```

-I know you probably dieing to see those abstracted functions that generate the one time password and assign the token to the session, but you'll have to wait.
-Firstly we need to checkout the two-factor auth controller, and then I'll show off the goods.
+I know you're probably dieing to see those abstracted functions that generate the one time password and assign the token to the session, but you'll have to wait.
+First we need to checkout the two-factor auth controller, and then I'll show off the goods.

 ```elixir
 defmodule TwoFactorAuthWeb.TwoFactorAuthController do